-Clark H. Byrum School of Business Bachelor Degree Programs
+School of Business Bachelor Degree Programs

-The Byrum School advances the mission of Marian University through its innovative and experiential curriculum.
+The School of Business advances the mission of Marian University through its innovative and experiential curriculum.
 Students learn by doing as they develop solutions to live business problems.
-The Byrum School's experiential approach fosters the development of leaders who will make ethical and informed decisions in their daily lives.
+The School's experiential approach fosters the development of leaders who will make ethical and informed decisions in their daily lives.

-The Byrum School of Business offers a bachelor of science degree in the areas of accounting, business analytics, finance, logistics & supply chain management, management and marketing.
+The School of Business offers a bachelor of science degree in the areas of accounting, business analytics, finance, logistics & supply chain management, management and marketing.
 All students complete a 42-credit common core of courses plus additional coursework that is specific to each major.
-The core consists of 2 nine-credit experiential courses, BUS 109 and 309, plus an additional 24 credits from AIM 123 - Introduction to Business Analytics, BUS 200 - Careers in Business: Research and Internships, BUS 205 - Business Statistics, MKT 240 - Principles of Marketing, MGT 250 - Principles of Management, BUS 360/365 - Internship, BUS 400 - Careers in Business: Job Search and Professional Development, BUS 304 - Business Ethics or BUS 100 - Moral Capitalism, and an elective business experience chosen from: ACC 470; BUS 201, 360, 365; FIN 430, 431; MGT 325, 361, 379; MKT 345, 442, 445.
+The core consists of ACC 210 - Principles of Accounting I, AIM 123 - Introduction to Business Analytics, AIM 220 - Introduction to Artificial Intelligence for Business, BUS 110 - Business Plan Competition, BUS 205 - Business Statistics, BUS 301 - Business Law, BUS 304 - Business Ethics or BUS 100 - Moral Capitalism, BUS 360/365 - Internship, ECN 200 - Introductory Economics, FIN 310 - Managerial Finance, MGT 250 - Principles of Management, MGT 410 - Strategic Management, MKT 240 - Principles of Marketing, and an elective business experience chosen from: ACC 470; BUS 201, 360, 365; FIN 430, 431; MGT 325, 379; MKT 345, 442, 445.

-Byrum students can choose to supplement their major with a specialization in business in sports, digital marketing, entrepreneurship, human resource management, insurance, and professional selling.
-The Byrum School offers minors in accounting, analytics and information management, business, and finance.
-The minor in business consists of BUS 109 plus nine credits of approved electives and is restricted to students outside the Byrum School.
+Business students can choose to supplement their major with a specialization in business in sports, digital marketing, entrepreneurship, human resource management, insurance, and professional selling.
+The School of Business offers minors in accounting, analytics and information management, business, and finance.
+The minor in business consists of ACC 210, BUS 110, plus twelve credits of approved electives and is restricted to students outside the School of Business.
 The other minors are available to all Marian students.
 With the exception of second internships, the three courses chosen for a specialization cannot double count toward a major or minor.
 The International elective required for management majors and marketing majors cannot double count as an upper level elective.
 Minors and double majors must include a minimum of 12 credits that are not applied to a specialization, another minor, or another major in the school of business.

-For more information, contact the Clark H. Byrum School of Business office at business@marian.edu.
+For more information, contact the School of Business office at business@marian.edu.